 With projections of large federal deficits for years to come, policymakers should scour the budget looking for places to cut spending.
-One area to find savings is the generous compensation paid to the federal government's 2.1 million civilian workers.1 Total wages and benefits paid to executive branch civilians will be about $248 billion in 2013, indicating that compensation is a major federal expense that can be trimmed.2
+One area to find savings is the generous compensation paid to the federal government's 2.1 million civilian workers.1 Total wages and benefits paid to executive branch civilians was about $254 billion in 2014.2

-The federal workforce has become an elite island of secure and high-paid workers, separated from the ocean of average American workers competing in the global economy.
-Policymakers have taken actions in recent years to partially freeze federal wages.
-The next steps should be to overhaul federal benefits and downsize the federal workforce through program terminations and privatization.
+The federal workforce has become an elite island of secure and high-paid workers, separated from the ocean of average Americans competing in the global economy.
+Policymakers instituted a partial freeze on federal wages over three years, which was a step in the right direction and saved taxpayers billions of dollars.
+The next reform steps should be to overhaul federal benefits and to downsize the federal workforce through program terminations and privatization.

 When benefits such as health care and pensions are included, the federal compensation advantage over private workers is even larger, according to the BEA data.
-In 2012, federal worker compensation averaged $114,976, or 74 percent more than the private-sector average of $65,917.
-Figure 2 shows that average federal compensation has grown rapidly over the last decade.
+In 2013, federal worker compensation averaged $115,524, or 74 percent more than the private-sector average of $66,357.
+Figure 2 shows that average federal compensation grew rapidly for a decade, but has slowed recently.